-If you enable event batching, it's important that you call the 'stop' method,
+If you enable event batching, you must call the 'stop' method,

-batch_processor.stop(), prior to exiting.
-This ensures that queued events are flushed as soon as possible to avoid any data loss.
+batch_processor.stop(), before exiting.
+This ensures that queued events are flushed as soon as possible to avoid data loss.

 Because the BatchEventProcessor maintains a buffer of queued events, you must call

 stop()on the BatchEventProcessor instance before shutting down your application.

 Note: We recommend that you connect this method to a kill signal for the running process.